difference between asteroid and comet

 Comets are icy objects that also orbit the sun.
 They are made up of dust, ice, and frozen gases.
 Comets are often described as “dirty snowballs” because of their composition.

-See also difference between sympathetic and parasympathetic nervous system
+See also difference between direct tax and indirect tax

 Like asteroids, comets are thought to be remnants from the early solar system.
 They come from the outer edges of the solar system and only enter the inner solar system when their orbit brings them close to the sun.
 As they approach the sun, they heat up and release gases and dust, creating a long tail that can be visible from Earth.